anon-blue/anon.blue/README.txt

                                                          several penises, erect
 penises were lined in a row, waiting to be sucked.
 The wind rattled the door, a storm blew a table through the old men, he pushed the table.
 Time to suck the di cks.
-Get           The table, much to thr old men's surprise,    This is the ful l feeling that morning brings.
+Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning brings.
                                    houo  girl  horse mouth d hh h hh hh hh hhhh hhhhhhhh
       hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh